Use these tips to motivate your personal training clients

 Talk to your clients

 Developing a personal bond with your clients helps you understand their motivation.
-You can even go to the extent that Gym To You take in Adelaide and offer life coaching & NLP in addition to fitness and bootcamps.
+You can even go to the extent that Gym To You take in Adelaide and offer life coaching & NLP in addition to fitness and boot camps.
 Of course, you need to have the qualifications & skill set to be offering something of this level, but will definitely add to the longevity of your relationships.

 Whenever your client is down, find out what is frustrating them and try to motivate them.
-You should also support your clients through the good and the bad times.
+You should also support your clients through good and bad times.
 Likewise, interact with them on social media to monitor their progress and goals when not in the gym.

 More essentially, always provide positive feedback when working out with your clients.